 New York's radical female and non-binary skateboarders -- in photos

-Jordana Bermúdez isn't a skateboarder, but she found a sense of community at a skate park on Manhattan's Lower East Side.
+Though Jordana Bermúdez isn't a skateboarder, she found a sense of community at a skate park on Manhattan's Lower East Side.

-The photographer, who relocated from Mexico City to New York in 2019, grew up roller skating and biking.
+The photographer, who relocated from Mexico City to New York City in 2019, grew up roller skating and biking.
 And it was in Coleman Playground, a stretch of concrete near the waterfront populated with ledges and grind rails, that she felt familiarity amid the unknowns of her new city.

 "I grew up going to parks, and surrounded by these people," Bermúdez said over video.
 "And I felt safer there."